-We’re seeing an increased interest in fermented foods these days, especially sourdough bread baking.
-When we started The Fermented Table it was our goal to learn but also promote fermenting, so as you can imagine this upward trend is exciting for us.
-If you’re reading this because you’re thinking about jumping into the fermentation waters, we highly suggest using both feet.
+I’ve been seeing an increased interest in fermented foods these days, especially sourdough bread baking.
+When I started The Fermented Table it was my goal to learn and perfect but also promote fermenting, so as you can imagine this upward trend is exciting.
+If you’re reading this because you’re thinking about jumping into the fermentation waters, I highly suggest using both feet.

 1. It is an Easy, Healthy Hobby

 My dad once told me the secret to not growing old too fast was to always be willing to learn something new.
 He was always learning, whether it be a new language for an upcoming trip or woodworking in order to make his grandchildren and great-grandchildren toys, toy boxes, or rocking horses.
 When our hobbies can produce something others can enjoy too, it’s a hobby worth having.
 Fermenting can do that and improve one’s health at the same time.
 That alone makes it more than worth the effort to learn.
 Although not much effort is required.
 Most of the time spent is simply watching and waiting while the food does all the work.